 The Linux kernel was created by Linus Torvalds in 1991 for use on his personal computer.
 Today, it is widely-adopted, free, and open source software that is actively maintained by developers all over the world.
 The Linux kernel is currently distributed under GNU's General Public License.

-The Linux kernel is a "monolithic" architecture — the OS operates entirely in the kernel space.
+The Linux kernel is a "monolithic" architecture — the OS (operating system) operates entirely in the kernel space.
 In contrast, in a microkernel architecture, the kernel alone defines and controls how the operating system interfaces with the computer's hardware.
 Unlike standard monolithic kernels, the Linux kernel is also modular, accepting LKMs (Linux kernel modules) that act as device drivers.
 LKMs can be written, maintained, and distributed by device manufacturers or volunteers, and can load or unload to the system without rebooting, and without re-compiling the kernel.